emp3r0r7/DarkMesh/README.md

 ### Client HIDDEN Mode — serial sniffer / passive capture
 A client-side mode designed for serial-connected capture and offline analysis:
-- When configured as **Client HIDDEN**, the node **forwards every received packet** to the serial interface (UART) regardless of whether the packet would be processed by a normal client.
+- When configured as **Client HIDDEN**, the node **forwards every received packet** to the serial interface regardless of whether the packet would be processed by a normal client.
 - This mode effectively turns the device into a **passive sniffer** that outputs raw/decoded packets to serial for an attached logger or downstream processor.
 - **Use case:** connect the device via serial to a host (e.g., laptop or embedded logger) to capture all mesh traffic for forensic analysis, long-term logging, or to feed custom decoders.